AshleyChraya/AshleyChraya.github.io/_pages/about.md

   overlay_filter: 0.3
 ---

 Hello, my name is Ashley Chraya.
-I recently graduated in June 2021 with BS-MS dual degree with majors in physics from the [Indian Institute of Science Education and Research (IISER) Mohali, India](https://www.iisermohali.ac.in/).
-In broad terms, my research interests lie in the connection between classical black hole physics, multimessenger astronomy, galaxy evolution and cosmology.
+I recently graduated in June 2021 with a BS-MS dual degree with majors in physics from the [Indian Institute of Science Education and Research (IISER) Mohali, India](https://www.iisermohali.ac.in/).
+In broad terms, my research interests lie in the connection between classical black hole physics, multimessenger astronomy, galaxy evolution, and cosmology.
 That being said, I am very early in my career, and willing to work on just about anything in astrophysics.
-Infact, in past I have enjoyed working from observational, computational to core theoretical side of physics.
+In fact, in the past I have enjoyed working from the observational, computational to core theoretical side of physics.
 When I am not doing physics, you will find me watching a cricket match, shadow batting or listening to punjabi music.

 About this website
 ======